You can book your next vacation with American Express, and it’s as easy as using any third-party booking site.

-As previously mentioned, American Express Travel has a lowest rate guarantee policy.
+As previously mentioned, Amex Travel has a lowest rate guarantee policy.
 If you can find the same room for a lower rate elsewhere, American Express promises to refund you the difference.
-Of course, some exceptions apply, but the policy is good insurance to have in the back of your mind while you shop around for hotels.
+Of course, some exceptions apply, but the policy is good insurance while you shop around for hotels.

-The American Express Travel search page when booking hotels works similarly to booking flights, though results are sorted by recommended properties by default.
+The American Express Travel search page works similarly to booking flights when booking hotels, though results are sorted by recommended properties by default.

 American Express Travel also offers access to two elite hotel collections — Fine Hotels & Resorts and The Hotel Collection.
 With Fine Hotels & Resorts, American Express Platinum, Business Platinum and Centurion cardholders who pay for their stay in full with their card enjoy additional benefits, including room upgrades, daily complimentary breakfast for two, free Wi-Fi and more.

 The Hotel Collection offers similar perks and is available to a few more cardholders.
-American Express Gold, American Express® Business Gold Card, Platinum and Centurion cardholders who book a stay of two nights or more on their card unlock benefits such as room upgrades (upon availability) and a $100 credit for dining or spa services ($200 for Amex Platinum).
-See our luxury hotel collections guide for more information on these two programs.
+American Express Gold, American Express® Business Gold Card, Platinum and Centurion cardholders who book a stay of two nights or more on their card unlock benefits such as room upgrades (upon availability) and a $100 credit for dining, spa and resort services ($200 for Amex Platinum).

 To book a cruise on American Express Travel, simply filter search results by destination, cruise line, month and length of trip.
 You can then toggle between special offers and all available trips.

-If you are a Platinum or Business Platinum cardholder, you also have access to the Cruises Privileges Program.
-When you book a cruise of five nights or more, you’ll earn a stateroom credit of up to $300 as well as an exclusive amenity based on the cruise line.
-You’ll just have to pay in full for an eligible trip with your Platinum card.
+If you are a Platinum, Business Platinum or Centurion cardholder, you also have access to the Cruises Privileges Program.
+When you book a cruise of five nights or more and at least double occupancy (versus single), you’ll earn a stateroom credit of up to $300 as well as an exclusive amenity based on the cruise line.
+You just have to pay in full for an eligible trip with your qualified Amex card.

 Booking travel packages

-Take, for example, this package for a trip to London, United Kingdom.
-It includes one round-trip ticket from Los Angeles, and a 10-night stay at The Chelsea Harbour Hotel and Spa.
-The entire package totals to around $2,780.
+Take, for example, this package for a trip to Boston.
+It includes one round-trip ticket from Los Angeles, and a two-night stay at Encore Boston Harbor.
+The entire package totals to around $1,400.33.

 Booking rental cars

-To help you book your whole trip on one site, American Express Travel also includes a rental car booking service.
+To help you book your whole trip on one site, Amex Travel also includes a rental car booking service.
 You can search available cars near the airport at your destination or any address.
 American Express then provides a quick breakdown of available rates along with your search results.